-Office: Includes 100% of the Administrative Assistant's time (1FTE), including oversight of programs such as safety, wellness, benefits management.
-Other expenses include office supplies, office equipment rentals and maintenance, copier lease, etc.
+Office/IT Securit/Insurance: Includes 100% of the Administrative Assistant's time (1FTE), including oversight of programs such as safety, wellness, benefits management.
+Other expenses include office supplies, office equipment rentals and maintenance, copier lease, etc. All general IT support including annual fees for IT will be in Indirect.
+Includes General Liability, Errors and Omissions, and Property.